fiddleHeads/intro-to-arcgis-pro/README.md

 ### Symbology
 Now we have two classes of STREET_TREES :exclamation: to work with, and would like to distinguish them from one another visually.

+1. Right-Click on the new Trees_XXXX :exclamation: layer and on the **Menu Bar** go to **Appearance > Symbology**.
+2. Click on the **Symbology** option and select **Unique Values**.
+3. Change the **Value Field** to **XXXX** :exclamation:.
+4. Click on the **More** option and uncheck the **Show all other values** item.
+5. Click **Symbols (Circles)** to open the **Format Point Symbol**.
+6. On the resulting **Symbol Selector Gallery** select **Circle 1**.
+7. Beside the **Gallery** options, click **Properties** and set its size to **4 points**.
+Click apply and use the **Go Back** arrow to return to the **Symbology Tab**.
+8. Using the same method, change the symbol for the “XXXX” :exclamation: item to **Circle 1** with a size of **10 points**.
+9. Go Back to the **Contents Panel** (Tabbed at the bottom).
+10. Click **Save**.

 ### Labels
+Another property of the layers in our **Map Document** that we might want to enable is the labeling of features.
+This can be accomplished, based upon an attribute value for each of the features.
+In many cases, this might be the name, or some other identifying attribute of the feature, but in some cases it might be a quantitative value associated with the features.
+It is even possible to use Visual Basic scripting to assemble labels from several attributes and text elements.
+In this example, we will label only the trees with a XXXX value of XXXX :exclamation:.

+1.	_Right-Click on the XXXX :exclamation: layer and select **Label**, or go to **Feature Layer > Labeling > Layer** and click on the **Label** icon.
+Note that this turns on labels for all features and that ArcGIS selects a field containing names, by default.
+Because there are so many visible features in this layer, this creates an unreadable labeling scheme.
+To remedy this, we will limit labeling to the largest cities in the Major Cities Layer._
+2. _Right-click on the XXXX Layer and select Labeling Properties or on the Label Class, select the SQL button._

 ### Adding Data